schoenemeyer/install-kubernetes-virtualbox/README.md

 I used two network adapter (NAT and host-only)
 For detailed instructions visit https://medium.com/@KevinHoffman/building-a-kubernetes-cluster-in-virtualbox-with-ubuntu-22cd338846dd

+# If you have a NVIDIA GPU and ubuntu 16.04 installed
+follow this excellent blog  https://devblogs.nvidia.com/maximizing-nvidia-dgx-kubernetes/

 Start with
 ```
 sudo apt-get install ssh